proio-org/proio/README.md

 EicMC.
 In order to be language-neutral, proio leverages Google's Protobuf compiler and associated libraries in various languages.
-The Protobuf compiler generates code in each language to be used that represents the data model described in `proio.proto`.
+The Protobuf compiler generates code in each language to be used that represents the data model described in [the model directory](model).
 In addition, thin libraries have been written in each language that are independent of the data model.
 Therefore, the data model can evolve in a language-independent way.